 And the results kept coming for the Halfords team, with three riders in the top four of the Women’s National Series event the Capernwray Road Race at Aughton,

 Jo Rowsell took victory at the end of the 80-kilometre event, and pipped her team-mate Katie Colclough to the line after the pair had been away for much of the race.

 But Halfords were denied a 1-2-3 with Lune RCC’s Leanne Thompson winning the bunch sprint for third from Halfords’ Catherine Hare, 8min 20sec behind.

 Dynamo Delahunty wins Giles Ree

-Elsewhere, London Dynamo ace Paul Delahunty won a bunch sprint finish to the Giles Ree Memorial road race in West Sussex on Sunday.
+Elsewhere, London Dynamo ace Paul Delahunty won a bunch sprint finish to the Giles Ree Memorial road race in

 He held off Norwood Paragon CC rival Steve Calland for the win, while Kingston Wheelers’ Jules Birks was third.